BY RUCHIRA GHOSH

 Like any true blue Briton she was passionately in love with her native tongue.
 Agatha’s diction, rich vocabulary and writing styles are outstanding, like no other.
 Her in-depth study and profound knowledge of The Bible, legends of Greece & Rome, and Shakespeare were her pillars of strength and enriched her creations.
 All discerning and extensive readers of her novels will invariably note how she copiously borrows from Shakespeare’s plays and aptly uses them in her stories.

 I am sure most people will agree with me that Christie’s novels take the readers on a virtual world tour.
 She selects exotic locations as settings of her novels; places that are breathtakingly beautiful, popular with tourists and replete with deep significance.
 In many cases, the titles themselves are catchy and whet the readers’ appetite for mystery and adventure.
 Passengers to Frankfurt, They Came To Baghdad, Death on the Nile, while not forgetting the sensational Murder on the Orient Express are as good examples as any.
 On a personal note my first ever Agatha Christie novel was A Caribbean Mystery with the picturesque West Indies as the backdrop.
-Equally mesmerising was A Murder is Announced.
+Equally mesmerising was Appointment with Death.
 Here the drama unfolds amidst the craggy granite cliffs and undulating desert sands of Petra in Jordan.

 Coming to Christie’s sleuths … let us consider the nondescript ones first.
 The detective couple Tommy and Tuppence are active in cases like Postern of Fate, N or M?
 By the Pricking of My Thumbs to name a few.
 They solve the cases assiduously, painstakingly; yet their personalities fail to remain etched permanently in the readers’ minds.
 Likewise, Parker Pyne also disappoints.
 The elderly, balding gentleman, a self- proclaimed “heart specialist” turns out to be a genial do-gooder who solves a few mysteries along the way.
 He is found in action in the novels like The House of Shiraz, The Oracle at Delphi et al.